gitpitch/kitchen-sink/PITCHME.md

 <br>

-And enjoy code syntax highlighting for dozens of languages powered by <a target="_blank" href="highlight.js](https://highlightjs.org">highlight.js</a>.
+And enjoy code syntax highlighting for dozens of languages powered by [highlight.js](https://highlightjs.org).

 +++